 We can describe mastering as the final process in audio and music production.
 In this stage, we optimize the track's mix and final volume to get a professional result.
 Mastering can improve the quality of a music production and get it ready for commercial distribution.
+This could be done for CD, TV, the Internet, video games, etc.

 "A way of maximizing music to make it more effective for the listener as well as maybe maximizing it in a competitive way for the industry." -Bernie Grundman